TheiloT/tsproj/README.md

 Please create a specific Python 3.11 environment, and then install the cdlgr package: `pip install -e .`.
 You will then be able to run the command `ssrun` from the package.

-Note that you will need to set up Kachery Cloud (*i.e.* link it with your Github account) to be able to download spikeforest datasets, with the command `kachery-cloud-init`.
+Note that you may need to set up Kachery Cloud (*i.e.* link it with your Github account) to be able to download spikeforest datasets, with the command `kachery-cloud-init` (if automatic configuration fails).

 ## Use